UWCNuclear/xia4MANDELA/README.md

     ./Autosort_root run_number

-**Step 3.**	To look at histograms and fit peaks with GRSISort [see https://github.com/UWCNuclear/UbuntuSetUp]:
+**Step 5.**	To look at histograms and fit peaks with GRSISort [see https://github.com/UWCNuclear/UbuntuSetUp]:

-    grsisort -l filename.root
+    grsisort -l RunXXX.root

 ***Notes:*** Singles histograms are defined in xia4ids/inc/define_root.hh and filled in xia4ids/inc/read_ldf.hh